marcotoronto/rdm-test/content/05-4_Geospatial_Deposit.md

 Of course, if you have no hierarchical structure, this doesn't really matter.

-Neither of these approaches is better than the other.
+None of these approaches is better than the other.
 If your data set requires a particular structure **you should note that in the README file**.

 ---